Wednesday, June 19 2013

 From its inception, the festival not only drew extraordinary talent, but attracted musicians with the vision to empower the world through their music.
 Under the banner of Leonard Bernstein’s quote, “this will be our reply to violence: to make music more intensely, more beautifully, more devotedly than ever before,” the festival established a tradition of offering all its concerts completely free of charge as a gift to the community.

-The festival enters its fourth season with the launch of an exciting new campaign for the next decade and beyond: I Am Four Years Old.
+The festival entered its fourth season in 2012 with the launch of an exciting new campaign for the next decade and beyond: I AM Four Years Old.

-The campaign will serve as a pledge to sustain a public reaffirmation of its core values as the festival continues to grow in the coming years.
-Through the donation, the festival will also be able to cultivate an awareness of its musicians’ place within their respective communities as well as a new exploration of the musicians’ “reply,” whether it be to violence, social injustice, lack of clean water, or illnesses.
+The campaign serves as a pledge to sustain a public reaffirmation of its core values as the festival continues to grow in the coming years.
+Through the donation, the festival both cultivates an awareness of its musicians’ place within their respective communities and explores the musicians’ “reply,” whether it be to violence, social injustice, lack of clean water, or illnesses.

-As a beneficiary of this year’s I Am Four Years Old campaign, the festival is pleased to announce the sponsorship of UNICEF’s Achieving Zero campaign.
+As a beneficiary of 2012 festival season’s I Am Four Years Old campaign, the festival announced the sponsorship of UNICEF’s Achieving Zero campaign.
 Achieving Zero seeks to reduce the worldwide child mortality rate to zero, saving children in over 150 countries who would otherwise die from preventable causes.
 In the last 20 years, UNICEF’s contributions have led to 12,000 fewer children perishing daily, from the nearly 33,000 under-five children in years past.
 This dramatic reduction is significant proof of the effectiveness of UNICEF’s efforts.
 At the same time, 21,000 is still too many young lives at stake every day, and 7.6 million children still fail to reach their fifth birthday every year – all from preventable causes.

 Through this new initiative, concertgoers will have the opportunity to engage in a world-class music experience while helping UNICEF bring the preventable daily child mortality rate closer to zero.